 Participation in a science fair can be a very rewarding experience.
 It is the culmination of conducting an independent research project and provides valuable feedback to the student as they continue on in their scientific pursuits.
 However, careful planning and consideration of the rules to ensure the safety of the student researcher and any research subjects is critical to this success.
 Please see the Forms, Rules & Guidelines section for more information on requirements for competition.

 "Through my participation in science fairs, I have gained some very important skills, lessons, and friends.
 I have developed my presentation skills farther than what I ever thought possible.
 I have also learned how to network and work with people.
 It is amazing to see the sportsmanship that we all share.
 Such as one time, another finalist was in need of some help setting up his display board and I continually ran back to my board for supplies to help him along.
 I myself then received help on straightening my display from a different finalist.
 We all work together and help each other do our best.
 I have also made many friends whom I will never forget."

 Kaitlin Hornig, CSEF Alumni & CSSF, Inc, Board of Directors Member

-The following are resources that might be helpful to a student conducting a science fair research project.
+The following information and links might be helpful to a student conducting a science fair research project.
 Classroom teacher resources can be found here.

 Types of Experiments: